inx-nishits/inheritX-web/app/components/chatbot/README.md

 >
 > Start having a chat with our AI Bot.
 Let us know what you're up to and connect with our team in a day."

-This matches the IndiaNIC website's greeting style.
+This matches the InheritX website's greeting style.

 ## Supported Topics